ethcatherders/EIPIP/All EIPIP Meetings/Meeting 007.md

 So, for instance, it would just say, "EFI stands for eligible for inclusion.
 In order to attain EFI status, the core developers have to come to rough consensus that an EIP is eligible and has a greater than 50% chance of going into a hard fork."
 Something like that.
 Whatever rough criteria we have defined, because it's still a little loose right now.
 We don't have a hard number of "X amount of clients have to say this is a good idea" or, or even what it means to be blessed by a CoreDev or stuff like that.

 **Pooja Ranjan**
-So if I am not mistaken, Jamesm I guess you were the author of that EIP?
+So if I am not mistaken, James I guess you were the author of that EIP?

 **James Hancock**
 Yep.